-- 28. There will be a Challenge 25 policy operating at the premises.
-Challenge 25 means that the holder of the premises licence shall ensure that every individual, who visually appears to be under 25 years of age and is seeking to purchase or be supplied with alcohol at the premises or from the premises, shall produce identification proving that individual to be 18 years of age or older. - 29.
-Acceptable Identification for the purposes of age verification will include a driving licence, passport or photographic identification bearing the "PASS" logo and the person's date of birth.
-If the person seeking alcohol is unable to produce acceptable means of identification, no sale or supply of alcohol will be made to or for that person. - 30.
-'Challenge 25' posters shall be displayed in prominent positions at the premises. - 31.
+- 1. There will be a challenge 25 policy operating at the premises.
+Challenge 25 means that the holder of the premises licence shall ensure that every individual, who visually appears to be under 25 years of age and is seeking to purchase or be supplied with alcohol at the premises or from the premises shall produce identification proving that individual to be 18 years of age or older. - 2.
+Acceptable identification for the purpose of age verification will include a driving licence, passport or photographic identification bearing the "PASS" logo and the person's date of birth.
+If the person seeking alcohol is unable to produce acceptable means of identification, no sale or supply of alcohol will be made to or for that person. - 3.
+Challenge 25 posters shall be displayed in prominent positions at the premises. - 4.
 Staff will be trained regarding appropriate precautions to prevent the sale of alcohol to persons under the age of 18, the signs and symptoms of drunk persons and the refusal of sale due to intoxication.
-Records will be kept of such training which must be signed and dated by the member of staff who has received that training. - 32.
+Records will be kept of such training which must be signed and dated by a member of staff who has received that training. - 5.
 A log (which may be electronic) shall be kept detailing all refused sales of alcohol.
 The log shall include the date and time of the refusal and the name of the member of staff who refused the sale.
-All staff will have their own unique login/identification on any electronic system and they will not use another employee's.
-These records will be kept for 12 months and made available to Hampshire Constabulary and other Authorities upon request. - 33.
-All staff will receive refresher training every six months as a minimum and records are to be kept of this refresher training which should be signed and dated by the member of staff who has received that training. - 34.
-All training records will be made immediately available for inspection by Hampshire Constabulary and any responsible Authority upon request.
-Training records will kept for a minimum period of two years. - 35.
+All staff will have their own unique login/ identification on any electronic system and they will not use another employees.
+These records will be kept for 12 months and made available to Hampshire Constabulary and other Authorities upon request. - 6.
+All staff will receive refresher training every six months as a minimum and records are to be kept of this refresher training which should be signed and dated by the member of staff who has received that training. - 7.
+All training records will be made immediately available for inspection by Hampshire Constabulary and any responsibly Authority upon request.
+Training records will be kept for a minimum period of 2 years. - 8.
 Training records will be kept on the licensed premises to which they relate to.